Flederossi/chip-x/README.md

 ### Windows
 - First install https://github.com/libsdl-org/SDL and put the include files in the src/include and the lib file in the src/lib folder.

-- Then run
+- Then run in the root folder:
 ```
 make
 ```
-in the root folder.

 - The binary now should be in the bin/ folder.